The following information can be found on this page:

 Definition: Total revenues for the athletics program minus "Less Transfers to the Institution."

 Explanation: The total amount of revenue received by an athletics program in any given year.
 This includes all revenues for the athletics program (Lines 1-4, 6-19), minus Less Transfers to the Institution (Line 5).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 TOTAL INSTITUTIONAL/GOVERNMENT SUPPORT AND STUDENT FEES: